openshift/csi-operator/README.md

 # CSI driver deployment operator

-This operator deploys and updates a CSI driver in Kubernetes cluster.
+This operator deploys and updates a CSI driver in OpenShift or Kubernetes cluster.

 ## Usage